 In recent years, obesity has been a huge problem for many developed nations.
 America’s obesity rate has grown to nearly 40 percent in the last few years.
-As the years go by, obesity rates seem to keep climbing, as well as the amount of certain diseases, such as heart disease.
+As the years go by, obesity rates seem to keep climbing.
+At the same time, the amount of obesity-related diseases, like heart disease, also increases.
 While it is clear there are obesity issues in many parts of the world, did you know that being obese can also negatively affect your vision?

 Can Obesity Really Affect Ocular Health?

 Obesity affects all types of people including children and the elderly.
-With excess weight being such a widespread problem – over one million people in the world are considered obese – it would be logical to assume most of the negative health effects would be known by now.
+Excess weight is a widespread problem – over 1.9 billion adults in the world are considered obese.
+It would be logical to assume most of the negative health effects would be known by now.
 However, while we know clearly how obesity affects other bodily systems, not much is known about how this condition affects the eyes.

 How Can Obesity Damage Eyes?

-By carrying extra weight, you can put too much pressure on the blood vessels located in your eyes.
-Since these vessels are really delicate, they can be damaged very easily, causing poor vision.
+By carrying extra weight, you can put excessive pressure on the blood vessels located in your eyes.
+Since these vessels are so delicate, they can be damaged very easily, causing poor vision.
 The higher your BMI (body mass index) is, the more likely you are to develop some of the eye diseases associated with obesity.

 Cataracts, in particular, are related to your nutrition and your environment.
 Since those who are obese do not get good nutrition, their eyes suffer.
-There are several vitamins that are really important to ocular health, such as Vitamin A and Omega-3s.
-Those who do not stay at a healthy weight are probably lacking these nutrients anyway, so their risk of eye problems is even higher.
+There are several vitamins that are really important to ocular health, such as vitamin A and omega-3s.
+Those who do not stay at a healthy weight are probably lacking these nutrients, so their risk of eye problems is even higher.